-Reported in the prestigious journal, Spine, in 2013 the NASS made some interesting statements.
-I quote a few.
+Reported in the prestigious journal, Spine, in 2013 the North American Spinal Society made an interesting 'consensus statement'.
+I quote a few excerpts.

 Natural history of LSS

-There is currently no research proving that any treatment is better than the favourable improvement that occurs in nearly one half of patients; don't be pressured into early surgery.
+There is currently no research proving that any treatment of LSS is better than the favourable improvement that occurs in nearly one half of patients; don't be pressured into early surgery.

 Of the researched treatments, epidural steroid injections guided by contrast enhanced fluoroscopy was found to be best.

 In the absence of the flurorscopy to accurately guide the delivery of the steroid to the correct site, short term relief only was obtained.

 A corset helped both with pain and increased the distance patients could walk.

 Decompressive surgery was recommended only in those with moderate to severe LSS, and only after time has passed; the body has wonderful healing properties of its own.

 There is currently insufficient evidence, for or against, to state whether medication, physical therapy, spinal stenosis exercise, spinal manipulation, traction or electrical stimulation might help.

 In short both medicine and chiropractors find LSS a difficult clinical entity; various treatments may help but the research confirming it is scanty.

 There is only anecdotal evidence, such as that above that chiropractic may help.

 The condition may spontaneously resolve in nearly a half of patients, given some common sense and avoiding obviously difficult movements.